davidladeji/1660-project/README.md

 3. Build docker containers from the images
 4. Use yaml generator to create yaml file to deploy these containers
 5. Install Kubernetes on Docker desktop
-6. Deploy the containers using the yaml file
+6. Deploy the containers using the yaml file from the terminal